Introduction to CSS Visibility

 Output:

-We clearly see that the cell with the collapse CSS value is not visible but does continue to occupy the space in the browser.
+We see that the cell with the collapse CSS value is not visible but continues to occupy the browser space.

-4. Initial Value for Visibility CSS Property: The value of Visibility property, when set to initial, indicates that the element has to refer to the initial value for the property.
+4. Initial Value for Visibility CSS Property: When set to initial, the value of the Visibility property indicates that the element has to refer to the initial value for the property.

 5. Inherit Value for CSS Visibility: When a child elements value is set to inherit, it has taken the calculated value of the parent element.

-6. Unset Value for CSS Visibility Property: When the value of an element I set to unset it may be either set to initial or inherit.
-It depends if the parent’s value is set, if not then it behaves like initial value.
+6. Unset Value for CSS Visibility Property: When the value of an element I set to unset may be either set to initial or inherit.
+It depends on whether the parent’s value is set; if not, it behaves like the initial value.

 Recommended Articles